ArseneD/ORC-HL-VEG/README.md

 # ORC-HL-VEG
-High Latitude version of the land surface model ORCHIDEE with new vegetation: boreal shrubs, lichens and boreal C3 grasses
+High Latitude version of the land surface model ORCHIDEE (rev 1322) with new vegetation: boreal shrubs, lichens and boreal C3 grasses